 Chant Legacy Scholarship for postgraduate study in governance

-The scholarship for 2021 enrolment is closed.
+The scholarship for 2022 is now closed

 To be eligible:

 - you need to show that you meet the requirements of entry into the nominated postgraduate governance study in accordance with the rules of the relevant government-accredited education provider

 - your course of study needs to be relevant to your career aspirations

 - your selected course must fit in with the aims and intent of the Chant Trust

 - you must show a financial need in order to apply for the scholarship.